ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.mielecloudservice/README.md

 ### 1.2.3 (2020-06-07)
 * (grizzelbee) Upd: fixed snyk badge
 * (grizzelbee) Upd: Improved error handling

 ### 1.2.2 (2020-05-23)
 * (grizzelbee) Upd: removed node 8 from testing on travis.com
 * (grizzelbee) Fix: signalActionRequired should work better now
 * (grizzelbee) Upd: Updated documentation
 * (grizzelbee) Upd: Improved error handling in function APISendRequest
 * (grizzelbee) Fix: Moved testing of Config to On(Ready) and fixed unit tests with this.

 ### 1.2.1 (2020-04-22)
 * (grizzelbee) New: Introduced new boolean state (**signalActionRequired**) that indicates that the machine has finished running, but a human action, like putting the wet clothes to the dryer, ... is needed.
 State is cleared automatically when the door of the appliance is opened, or it is restarted.
 State is implemented for washing machines, tumble dryers, washer dryer and dishwashers. **Doesn't work perfectly currently.**
 * (grizzelbee) Upd: Updated Documentation
 * (grizzelbee) Fix: Fixed warnings with js-Controller >=3.0 (Issue #23)

 ### 1.2.0 (2020-04-18)
 * (grizzelbee) New: Added new boolean state (**Connected**) that indicates whether the device is connected to WLAN or a gateway.
 * (grizzelbee) New: Added new boolean state (**signalInUse**) that indicates whether the device is switched off (false) or in Use (true).
 * (grizzelbee) Change: replaced the deprecated http-library **request** with **axios**
 * (grizzelbee) Change: Made functions communicating with API asynchronous

 ### 1.1.0 (2020-03-07)
-* (grizzelbee) New: Added Actions - Implemented all currently supported and documented Actions for all devices Please remember that Actions will only work if you put your device into the appropriate state (e.g. Mobile Control) please refer to [Miele-Documentation](#documentation) for more Information on actions.
+* (grizzelbee) New: Added Actions - Implemented all currently supported and documented Actions for all devices.
+> Please remember that Actions will only work if you put your device into the appropriate state (e.g. Mobile Control) please refer to [Miele-Documentation](#documentation) for more Information on actions.

 ### 1.0.5 (2020-02-14)
 * (grizzelbee) removed node-schedule as a dependency
 * (grizzelbee) implemented scheduling via setTimeout, which raises the opportunity to schedule with less than a minute in the future

 ### 1.0.4 (2020-02-12)
 * (grizzelbee) removed unneeded setTimeout from main